 Additionally, performers must be talented to garner a USAI grant.
 USAI states that it seeks “artistic excellence,” which it does not define.
 It will judge for itself when it reviews work samples and looks over a grant seeker’s performing resume.
-USAI also requires grant seekers’ potential performance on the international scene to demonstrate “artistic merit”: What does this performance mean for your professional development?
+USAI also requires grant seekers’ potential performance on the international scene to demonstrate “artistic merit”: What does this performance mean for professional development?
 What are the “significance” and the “quality” of the festival or performing arts market themselves?
 Lastly, USAI seeks diversity within all these forms of excellence.

 Theatrical performers/programs must have 501(c)(3) status, or else be fiscally sponsored by a reputable non-profit agency.
 Applications are online, and are administered by the Mid Atlantic Arts Alliance.
 There are three deadlines each year: in April, September, and December.
-Choose the deadline that links up with the dates you intend to perform internationally; each deadline is synched with performances set to happen about three months later, and you’ll hear if you’ve received the grant about 10 weeks after each application deadline.
+Each deadline is synced with performances set to happen about three months later, and grant seekers will hear if they have received the grant about 10 weeks after each application deadline.